dbleu/java-library/README.md

 }
 ```

-## Checking ratelimits
+## Working with RatelimitManagers
-You can work with a Ratelimtmanager to prevent temporary bans
+You can work with a RatelimtManager to prevent temporary bans

-## Catching Exceptions
+### Catching Exceptions
 ```java
 @Override
 public void onReady(ReadyEvent event) {